St Paul's College, Raheny: Governance

-Presidents and Principals

 The school was originally led by a President, assisted by a Dean.

-The principal teachers to date have been: Fr Walshe, Fr Lyne, Dominic McQuillan, Ciaran McCormack, Michael Behan and Sean Moran.
+Former principal teachers at the school have included: Fr Walshe, Fr Lyne, Dominic McQuillan, Ciaran McCormack, Michael Behan and Sean Moran.

 History

 The site

 St Paul's College, was developed on the a site at Sybil Hill, a location on the border of Raheny and Clontarf, which was formerly the residence of Reverend Benjamin Plunket, the retired Church of Ireland Bishop of Meath who was the nephew of the 1st Earl of Iveagh and Lady Ardilaun from whom he inherited the entire Saint Anne's estate.
 Unable to afford to keep the large estate, Plunket kept Sybil Hill House and about 30 acres of park, and sold the remainder of the estate, valued using the Compulsory Purchase Order process, to Dublin Corporation.
 The Corporation developed it, about half each as public park and housing, with small pieces used to assist in school provision.